 Overview: Mule deer can be found in most areas throughout the unit, although densities vary significantly.
 The highest deer densities are associated with the Weaver, Date Creek and McCloud Mountains.
 The mountainous areas in unit 20C are covered with dense stands of shrub live oak and wait-a-minute bush with intermixed areas of more open desert grassland.
 Deer utilize both areas but hunters should focus their attention on the more open areas to increase their chances of glassing and successfully stalking deer.
 The unit also contains lower Mohave and Sonoran Desert.
 Hunters familiar with these areas are sometimes rewarded with taking larger more mature bucks than most anywhere else in the unit.
 While larger more mature bucks may be located in the desert areas deer densities here are the lowest in the unit.
 Quality deer habitat is also found in the more open areas around Hillside and Kirkland.
 Here, deer tend to remain near hiding cover associated with drainages leading off large rolling hills or mesas.
 Access can be a problem and frustrating to hunters unfamiliar with the unit.
 Much of the area around the Hassayampa River and Kirkland is private property.
 Hunters are reminded to honor landowner requests where posted and to secure verbal or written permission to access private property.
 Arizona Game and Fish Department personnel have worked with many of the ranches to obtain access for hunters on private land.
-Problems such as vandalism, littering, harassment of livestock, and cross-country travel may cause these landowners to revoke this privilege and lock their gates.
+Problems such as leaving gates open, cutting fencing, vandalism, littering, harassment of livestock, and cross-country travel may cause these landowners to revoke this privilege and lock their gates.
 Hunters who observe these types of actions and report them to an officer help ensure private lands remain open in the future.
-A land status map is recommended and can by found at most map stores.
-Generally the western half of the unit has fewer access problems than the eastern half.
+A land status map is recommended and can be found at most map stores, or by use of digital applications.
+Generally the western half of the unit has fewer access difficulties than the eastern half.

 Overview: 20C is combined with units units 17A, 17B, 18B, 19B and 20A for archery and general hunts.
 20C has relatively few elk concentrated around Kirkland and Wagoner.
 The elk around Kirkland can be difficult to access due to private property along Kirkland Creek.
 The management objective for elk in Unit 20C is to maintain a limited number of elk far below the carrying capacity to minimize conflicts on private land.